 Despite the celebration of the exhibition’s title, the glimmer of light through the trees in my picture seemed unconvincing, or at best ironic.
-I later reduced the height of the painting by a third, to ground it in the reality of the foreground and the present.
+I later cut the canvas down by a third, to ground it in the reality of the foreground and the present.

 THE LITERARY BACKGROUND